kubernetes-sigs/prow/site/content/en/docs/Legacy Snapshot/prow/metadata_artifacts.md

 3. #10699: Unify *.json structures, was partially covered as part of #10703

 ## Format Source of Truth
 There has not been a consistent source of truth for the format of these two files, which has caused issues.
-From discussion in the community it seems that the [TestGrid job definition](https://github.com/GoogleCloudPlatform/testgrid/blob/master/metadata/job.go).
+From discussion in the community it seems that the the [TestGrid job definition](https://github.com/GoogleCloudPlatform/testgrid/blob/master/metadata/job.go).

 ## Current Standards
 There are currently different flavors of data format depending on if the job is Bootstrap or PodUtils.
 Ex of differences: